The Wild Welfare team always aims to create positive partnerships wherever we go and last week was no different.

 We were in China, helping to deliver an Animal Welfare and Improvement Workshop in partnership with the Animals Asia Foundation, the Tennessee Elephant Foundation and the Chinese Association of Zoological Gardens (CAZG).
 This was a first for the country.

-The workshop involved lectures delivered by Wild Welfare’s Field Director Dave Morgan and Margaret Whittaker of Creative Animal Solutions who also partnered with us on our recent project in Sabah.
+The workshop involved lectures delivered by Wild Welfare’s field director Dave Morgan and Margaret Whittaker of Creative Animal Solutions who also partnered with us on our recent project in Sabah.

-“This is the first workshop about animal welfare assessment and its tools.
+Madame Xie, vice-president of CAZG was excited by the project, saying: “This is the first workshop about animal welfare assessment and its tools.
 It will help improve animal welfare and is of great significance in promoting the wildlife protection in Chinese zoos.”

 Wild Welfare conducts welfare audits in zoos across the globe but what we wanted to encourage during the conference was for the delegates to understand the principles behind welfare auditing.
 After delivering presentations on the theoretical side, the team took the delegates out into Ji’nan Zoo and encouraged them to conduct their own welfare audits based on what they had just learned.

 Our team were delighted to be asked to return next year, alongside Animals Asia Foundation.
 The return invitation suggests that our approach was deemed useful by CAZG and we hope that this can be the start of a partnership that will go a long way to benefit animals within Chinese zoos.

-“I believe that this will be a milestone in the development of China’s captive animal welfare”
+Bailey Liu, Animals Asia’s welfare officer shares our hope and said: “I believe that this will be a milestone in the development of China’s captive animal welfare.”